Last Updated on September 16, 2022 by Wandering our World

 - How Do The Beaches & Landscape Compare

 - How Does The Culture & Vibe Compare

 - How Does The Cuisine Compare

 Both France and Germany are known for their distinct cultures, unique cities and stunning landscapes, so you’re guaranteed a great holiday whichever you choose.

-However if you’re looking for holiday destination that will encompass a bit of sun, sea, and sand, then France will be the better choice.
-That’s because France has some stunning beaches – especially in the French Riviera.
+However if you’re looking for a holiday destination that will encompass a bit of sun, sea, and sand, then France will be the better choice.
+That’s because France has some wonderful beaches – especially in the French Riviera.

 However Germany is one of those countries that does give France a run for its money when it comes to holiday vacations.
 While this nation isn’t much of a beach destination – although Germany’s islands in the north do have some beautiful stretches of coastline – it still has lots to offer.

 If anything, Germany is much more of a nature lover’s paradise, and its landscape is arguably more beautiful than France.

 The region of Bavaria – in Germany’s south – is comprised of mountains, castles, and quaint villages that look like they belong in paintings.
 While the mysterious Black Forest region and mountain range have inspired stories and fairytales for generations.

 In our opinion, Germany’s countless mountains, forests, and lakes makes it one of the best destinations in Europe for hiking, biking, and camping.
 So if you’re looking for an active holiday then Germany will likely be the better choice than France.